Orange-OpenSource/python-ngsild-client/README.md

-# python-orion-client
+# ngsildclient

-``python-orion-client`` is a Python wrapper library for the Fiware NGSI-LD Context Broker API.
+``ngsildclient`` is a Python wrapper library for the Fiware NGSI-LD Context Broker API.

 The goal is not to cover 100% of the API but the basics.